JohnYeung-dojjy/FYP-scDHA/README.md

 # FYP-scDHA
-final year project of Yeung Ching Fung studying in CUHK BSc in Computer Science
+final year project of John Yeung

 This is a python implementation of the scDHA pipeline, with some functions missing for as the analysis is conducted on small dataset only.